Biobanks & Registers Strategic Initiative

 - Gavyn Edmunds, Region Skåne

-The strategic initiative RABBIT seeks to address several issues, with the overall goal of simplifying access to biobanks and quality registries in order to gain improvements for R&D and to implement new innovations faster into the market, in particular by leveraging the Scandinavian and Estonian assets in biobanks and data registries.
+The strategic initiative RABBIT seeks to address several issues, with the overall goal of simplifying access to biobanks and quality registries in order to gain improvements for R&D and to implement new innovations faster into the market.

 The initiative is an outcome of discussions in the 2018 EIT Health ThinkTank Round Table, in particular one held 13 August 2018 in Stockholm, during which it was noted that there are different rules in different countries impacting how biobanks and registries act today.
-Based on this discussion EIT Health chose to address the situation of access to registries and biobanks, starting with a focus on the situation in Sweden, Estonia and Denmark.
-This initiative is piloted in Scandinavia, but we expect to expand it all over the Europe.
+Based on this discussion EIT Health chose to address the situation of access to registries and biobanks, starting with a focus on the situation in Sweden, Estonia and Denmark initially.
+In 2020, this initiative has already expanded to other European regions that will continue scaling-up the project in the coming years.

 The initiative focuses on industry needs, setting up dialogues with industry representatives, mapping their needs, and establishing ways of providing information, encouraging use of biobanks, and strengthening collaboration between industry and biobanks/registries.
 We foresee that the strategic activity will support the EIT Health Partners by saving time and simplifying access to biobanks and quality registries.